 Getting gifts for farmers is tough business.
 Often times, minimalism comes along with the homesteading lifestyle.
-If you don’t need it, you probably don’t want it.
-This can prove a bit frustrating for your loved ones when the holidays come around and it’s time to buy gifts for farmers.
+If you don't need it, you probably don't want it.
+This can prove a bit frustrating for your loved ones when the holidays come around and it's time to buy gifts for farmers and ranchers.

 A good pair of rubber muck boots are invaluable.
 Nothing is worse than being stuck outside working hard with soggy shoes.
 Rubber muck boots (men and women) are heavy duty, sturdy, and oftentimes have insulation.

 Homesteading involves a lot of working with your hands and your hands will definitely suffer.
-A quality pair of heavy-duty thermal lined gloves will save your hands from the wear and tear of rigorous farm work.
+A quality pair of heavy-duty thermal lined gloves is one of the best and most useful farmer gifts.
+They will save your hands from the wear and tear of rigorous farm work.

 So when it comes to digging, stretching barb-wire, or freeing a groundhog that is caught in your fence (true story), your hands will appreciate this gift for many years to come.